Stabilized Weighted Reduced Order Methods for Parametrized Advection-Dominated Optimal Control Problems governed by Partial Differential Equations with Random Inputs: Numerical Results

 The Offline approximation will be always based on a $\mathbb{P}^{1}-$FEM, which means to consider a finite element method characterized by polynomials of degree less or equal than $1$.
 In steady and unsteady simulations, the same stabilization parameter $\delta_K$ will be employed for both stabilization in the high-fidelity approximation and in the Online phase: namely in Offline-Online stabilization, $\delta_K$ is the same for both phases.

 For each simulation, \emph{relative errors} between the FEM and the reduced solutions, i.e.\

 for the state, the control and the adjoint, respectively, will be shown.
 Due to the parametric nature of the problems, for each quantity in \eqref{rel-error} a simple average is computed for $\boldsymbol{\mu}$ {distributed} according to its probability density in a testing set $\mathcal{P}_{\text{test}} \subseteq \mathcal{P}$ of size $N_{\text{test}}$, for every dimension $N=1, \ldots, N_{\max}$ of the reduced space built through a chosen wPOD procedure.
 In every graph, the base-$10$ logarithm of these averages will be shown.
-When we will specify to use a POD procedure based on a Monte-Carlo sampling \cite{sullivan2015introduction} of a uniform density distribution, we will talk about \textit{Standard POD}.
-In order to compare the different wPOD possibilities, we use the same testing set for all of them: it will be taken using a Monte-Carlo method according to the distribution of $\boldsymbol{\mu}$.
+When we will specify to use a POD procedure based on a Monte-Carlo sampling \cite{sullivan2015introduction} of a uniform density distribution, we will talk about \textit{Standard POD}. {In order to compare the different wPOD possibilities, we use the same testing set for all of them: it will be taken using a Monte-Carlo method according to the distribution of $\boldsymbol{\mu}$.
+Moreover, the same testing set will be used to compute the projection error of the FEM space into the POD one for all the three variables}.
 Obviously, the performance of the Standard POD will be based on a testing set of uniform density.
 The sum of the errors with respect to each discretized instant of time $t$ will be taken into account in the unsteady versions.

 In order to compare the computational cost between the FEM solution with that of the reduced one for any possible dimension $N$, we use the \textit{speedup-index}, i.e.\